The Platform Risk Assessment Becomes the Feed's Confession

 The EU Digital Services Act, or DSA, is important because it forces that systemic layer into law.
 It does not only ask whether a platform has rules against bad content.
 For very large online platforms and very large online search engines, it asks whether the design and functioning of the service, including algorithmic systems, create systemic risks.
 That changes the governance object from "the post" to "the conditions under which posts become reality."

-This belongs beside the site's work on the platform engine of belief, answer engines as the front page, AI encyclopedias as canon, and provenance that is not truth.
+This belongs with related work on the platform engine of belief, answer engines as the front page, AI audits as compliance interfaces, transparency and public registers, AI encyclopedias as canon, and provenance that is not truth.
 The risk assessment is the bureaucratic form of a deeper cultural question: can the institution that shapes public perception be made to describe the shape of its own influence?

 What the DSA Requires

 The DSA's strongest obligations apply to services designated as very large online platforms or very large online search engines.
 The threshold is more than 45 million average monthly recipients in the European Union, roughly 10 percent of the EU population.
-Once designated, a service faces a risk-governance regime that smaller services do not.
+The DSA's general date of applicability was February 17, 2024; for services designated as VLOPs or VLOSEs, the obligations apply four months after designation, and the first 17 VLOPs and two VLOSEs were designated on April 25, 2023.
+By June 2026, this is no longer a rollout promise.
+It is an operating enforcement regime.

 Article 34 requires those providers to identify, analyse, and assess systemic risks in the EU that stem from the design or functioning of the service and its related systems, including algorithmic systems, or from the way people use the service.
 The listed risks include illegal content, negative effects on fundamental rights, negative effects on civic discourse, elections and public security, and serious negative consequences for public health, minors, gender-based violence, and physical or mental well-being.